Quick Enquiry

 By Ship

-Boats running along the Great Canal can take visitors up to the north, Zhejiang, Yangzhou (two well-known cities in the area) or down to Hangzhou in the south.
-Boat travel from Suzhou to Hangzhou has become increasingly popular due to the amazing country scenery witnessed during the journey.
+Boat travel along the Grand Canal from Suzhou to Hangzhou has become increasingly popular due to the amazing country scenery witnessed during the journey.

 Getting Around in Suzhou

-By Bus By Taxi By Bike By Pedicab
+By Bus By Taxi By Metro By Bike By Rickshaw

 Top